2026-27 Course Catalog

 Hallmark Literature: Feminist Literature and Theory

-In this Hallmark course, students will explore a series of major works by women writers from 1850 to the present.
-As we read, we will consider how feminist ideas develop along with the rise of the novel and how these ideas inevitably intersect in works of literature with issues of race, class, and social commentary of all kinds.
-We will also examine how literary critics view these novels, and we will track the conversations that take place among the writers themselves.
-Major works will include Charlotte Brontë’s Jane Eyre, Virginia Woolf’s A Room of One’s Own, and Toni Morrison’s stunning novel, Beloved.
-To add depth to our inquiry, we will consider many shorter works and works of poetry by such writers as Emily Dickinson, Charlotte Perkins-Gilman, Kate Chopin, Katherine Mansfield, Edith Wharton, Alice Walker, Phillis Wheatley, Audre Lorde, Gwendolyn Brooks, Maya Angelou, Rita Dove, and Nikki Giovanni.
+In this Hallmark course, students will explore a series of major works by women writers spanning 1850 to the present.
+We will consider how feminist ideas develop over time and how these ideas inevitably intersect in works of literature with issues of race, class, and social commentary of all kinds.
+We will examine how literary critics view these novels and track the conversations that take place among the writers themselves.
+Major works will include Charlotte Brontë’s Jane Eyre, Virginia Woolf’s A Room of One’s Own, and Toni Morrison’s Beloved.
+To add depth and breadth to our inquiry, we will consider many shorter works and works of poetry by such writers as Emily Dickinson, Charlotte Perkins-Gilman, Kate Chopin, Katherine Mansfield, Edith Wharton, Alice Walker, Phillis Wheatley, Audre Lorde, Gwendolyn Brooks, Maya Angelou, Rita Dove, and Nikki Giovanni.

 This course is designed for students who are adept, curious, and enthusiastic readers of all kinds of literature and writing about literature.
 (By necessity, the course will have a brisk pace of reading.)
 As writers, students should be comfortable with analytical writing and prepared to go beyond its conventional form as they explore connections between the texts, their world, and themselves.
 In addition, students will be expected to take a leadership role in running class discussions.